IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 Double quotes
 ----------------
-Double quotes can be used when introducing/defining a word for the first time.
+Double quotes should be used when introducing/defining a word for the first time.

-.. todo:: Should this be should?

 Periods